4 Algae Eating Fish That Can Live with Betta

 Keeping Betta fish and algae-eating fish in a small tank is not recommended, as they can become stressed and aggressive if they don’t have enough space to swim around.
 Moreover, a small tank can be difficult to maintain and provide a healthy environment for Betta and algae-eating fish.

-1 thought on “4 Algae Eating Fish That Can Live with Betta: Explained”
+1 thought on “4 Algae Eating Fish That Can Live with Betta”

 1. Pingback: Can A Plecostomus Live With A Betta Fish?
 Explained - Betta Fish Advice